How Does My HVAC System Work?

 Fuel Sources – Natural Gas, Propane, Oil or Electricity

-- Duct system can also be used for cooling
+- A Duct system can also be used for cooling

 - Air may be filtered to improve air quality

-- Furnace can attain highest AFUE (efficiency) than boiler systems
+- The furnace can attain the highest AFUE (efficiency) than boiler systems

 - Fan or blower can often be heard when running